 The UK Government has granted new powers to research gene-editing (GE) in plants, following concerted efforts by BOFIN, along with plant breeders and scientists, to allow field trials without the strict regulations required for GMOs.
 A survey of BOFIN farmers revealed many are interested in exploring GE crops on their own farm, but few would be willing to host or be involved in farm trials if GE crops were regulated as GMOs.
 On-farm field testing may now become a key component in how these crops are introduced.
 However, there are also many farmers in the network who are not interested in GE crops and some who oppose the breeding technique.

 Who runs BOFIN?

-BOFIN was set up and is coordinated by Tom Allen-Stevens, an Oxfordshire arable farmer and Editor of Crop Production Magazine (CPM).
+BOFIN was founded and is coordinated by Tom Allen-Stevens, an Oxfordshire arable farmer.
 Tom has been an agricultural technical journalist for over 20 years and worked previously as a verifier for Assured Combinable Crops Scheme.
-He was Manager of LEAF’s Open Farm Sunday in 2011, was a Director and then Chairman of Oxford Farming Conference (2017-2019) and has been Editor of CPM since September 2011.
+He was Manager of LEAF’s Open Farm Sunday in 2011, was a Director and then Chairman of Oxford Farming Conference (2017-2019).
+For ten years until 2021 he was Editor of CPM and has also been Director of Communications and PR with Trinity AgTech.
 Tom has a passion for science and innovation in farming and also leads the Gene-Editing for Environmental and Crop Improvement initiative (GEECI).
-He carries out his own on-farm trials and has one underway currently assessing the value of various forms of wild bird cover.
+He has also carried out his own on-farm trials.